Standard Operating Procedures

 Safety Data Sheet (SDS) Location

 Copies Located in the “MSDS Binders” in Boyer Hall 113 above the staff desk.
-Electronic versions accessible via the internet – a link to the webpage is located on the desktops of all Facility computers.
+Electronic versions accessible via the internet – a link to the webpage is located on the desktops of all core computers.

 *Please refer to the Avestin Emulsiflex C-3 operating manual for complete instructions on use of the Emulsiflex.
 An introductory description of use is given below.

 1) The cooling coil on the outlet of the instrument is placed in an ice water bath to cool the sample as it exits the instrument.

 2) 70% isopropanol in the sample path is removed from the instrument by turning the instrument on – turn the red stop button clockwise and allow it to “pop up” and then push the green start button.
 Rinse the sample path by rinsing with DI water and then stop the instrument by depressing the red stop button.